python-cmd2/cmd2/docs/api/parsing.rst

       If you use multiline commands, all the input will be passed to you in this string, but there will be embedded newlines where the user hit return to continue the command on the next line.

+    .. attribute:: multiline_command

+      If the command is a multi-line command, the name of the command will be in this attribute.
+Otherwise, it will be an empty string.

+    .. attribute:: terminator

+      If the command is a multi-line command, this attribute contains the termination character entered by the user to signal the end of input

+    .. attribute:: suffix

+      Any characters present between the input terminator and the output redirection tokens.

+    .. attribute:: pipe_to

+      If the user piped the output to a shell command, this attribute contains the entire shell command as a string.
+Otherwise it is an empty string.

+    .. attribute:: output

+      If output was redirected by the user, this contains the redirection token, i.e. ``>>``.

+    .. attribute:: output_to

+      If output was redirected by the user, this contains the requested destination with quotes preserved.

 .. autoclass:: cmd2.parsing.StatementParser